Find Out the Right Shoe Size for Kids Who Wear a SMO on One Foot and an AFO on the Other Foot

 AFOs and SMOs both offer unique advantages and for some children, the ideal solution isn’t one or the other, but both.
 These braces can do amazing things when it comes to improving your child’s mobility and control.

 You only need to do this step if your child has an SMO with a footplate that extends over the toes.
-If your child does have an SMO with a footplate that extends over the toes measure it the same way as shown in step number 1.
+If your child does have an SMO with a footplate that extends over the toes measure it the same way as shown in step number one.

 Once you confirm whether you need to buy the same shoe size to accommodate both feet or if you need one shoe size for the AFOs and a smaller one for the SMOs, you will be ready to start looking for shoes.